zaproxy/zaproxy-website/site/content/blog/2016-08-22-announcing-zap-unit-test-bounties/index.md

 functionality and must conform to our [Development Rules and Guidelines](https://github.com/zaproxy/zaproxy/wiki/DevGuidelines).
 Also see
 [CONTRIBUTING.md](https://github.com/zaproxy/zaproxy/blob/develop/CONTRIBUTING.md#guidelines-for-pull-request-pr-submission-and-processing)
 We will work with submitters to help them improve any non-conforming PRs so that they meet our standards.
-We will also give the first person who submits a nearly conforming PR a reasonable time (eg 2 weeks) to reach the required standard rather than immediately accepting another later PR from someone else that does conform.
+We will also give the first person who submits a nearly conforming PR a reasonable time (e.g. 2 weeks) to reach the required standard rather than immediately accepting another later PR from someone else that does conform.
 We will not reserve issues in advance, nor will we reserve an issue based on an inadequate PR.